genebarker/frontaccounting/README.md

    (then use 'fa_db' for the MySQL hostname)

 To lockdown FA installation scripts after configuration:
-   $ docker exec fa_web /lockdown.sh
+   $ docker exec -it fa_web /lockdown.sh

 To bypass script, just enter desired command, i.e.:
-   $ docker run -i -t genebarker/frontaccounting bash
+   $ docker run -it genebarker/frontaccounting bash

 Key paths in the container:
    /var/www/html  - FA webapp content